stclib/STC/docs/coroutine_api.md

 ----
 ### Producer-consumer pattern (symmetric coroutines) tasks
-Tasks must be executed using an *executor*, which is easy to do via the ***cco_run_task()*** macro.
+Tasks are executed using an *executor*, which is easy to do via the ***cco_run_task()*** macro.
-Coroutines may await other coroutines with ***cco_await_task()***, in which case the awaited coroutine will give control back to the caller whenever it finishes or reaches a `cco_yield` suspension point in the code (referred to as asymmetric call).
+Coroutines awaits (or "calls") other coroutines with ***cco_await_task()***, in which case the awaited coroutine will give control back to the caller whenever it finishes or reaches a `cco_yield` or another `cco_await*` suspension point in the code.
+This is knows as asymmetric calls.

-A coroutine may also transfer control directly to another coroutine using ***cco_yield_to()***.
+However, coroutines may also transfer control directly to another coroutine using ***cco_yield_to()***.
-In this case, control will not be returned back to caller after it finishes or is suspended (symmetric call).
+In this case, control will not be returned back to caller after it finishes or is suspended, known as a symmetric call.
-This is useful when two or more coroutines cooperate like in the producer-consumer pattern used in the following example:
+This is useful when two or more coroutines cooperate like in the simple case of the producer-consumer pattern used in the following example:

 <details>
 <summary>Producer-consumer coroutine implementation</summary>